 Learn to lead schools effectively

 This online master’s program helps you gain the knowledge and skills necessary to become an effective educational leader.
-The online M.Ed. in Educational Leadership & Administration program prepares students to become innovative leaders that are ready to elicit change in educational systems and organizations.
+The online MEd in Educational Leadership and Administration program will prepare you to become an innovative leader who is ready to elicit change in educational systems and organizations.
 As a student, you will gain knowledge about finance and budgeting, law and governance, strategic planning, curriculum design, and collaborating with the community.
 The areas of study include instructional leadership, family and community engagement, professional culture, and management and operations.

 In this program, you will learn: